+Everyone that plans to travel to Perth, has heard of that place.
+This is one of those places around Perth you have to visit.
 The island paradise of Rottnest Island, just 19 km from the coast, is one of the most popular tourist destinations in Perth!

 The island was discovered in 1696 by a Dutch navigator who called it Rat’s Nest!
 This is the only place where we can see the little adorable Quokkas.

 To get there, take a ferry (about 30 minutes).
 Rottnest Express departs from Fremantle, Barrack Street Jetty (in town).
 The price varies depending on the place of departure, but it’s about 80 AUD return on the weekend.
 During the week it is cheaper.
 On Tuesdays, you get tickets for 40 AUD.